totor7/ctf_tools-templates/README.md

 #DISCLAIMER#

 Please note that these are anonymized simple tools created for Challenge The Flag competitions.
-They do are not turn key solutions.
+They are not turn key solutions.
-I simply use them as very basic templates for eventual similar challenges in the future.
+I simply use them as very basic templates to guide me through eventual similar futur challenges.

 They're useful to me.
-I hope they will also be to you.
+I hope they will also be useful to you.